 Calculate the correct industrial (scaffold) barbell length from your hole-to-hole distance.
-Accounts for ball protrusion and fresh or healed tissue clearance across all standard production sizes.
+Ball protrusion and fresh/healed clearance included.

 Founder & Piercing Expert